 Are there any official Disney crowd calendars?

 No!
 Disney itself does not publish crowd calendars.
 The best crowd calendars come from Disney experts who use a variety of methods to make their predictions.
+The best way to see when Disney thinks the crowds will be highest is to look at the rack rates for the rooms.
+Higher rates mean Disney expects more crowds.

 What Are The Best Disneyland crowd Calendars?